Healthy Homes Assessment Waiohiki

 Draught Stopping Waiohiki

-If you are able to feel external air flowing in or a clear draught from a hole or gap and you are able to feel it, it’s likely a crack or hole which requirements sealing in some way.
-Large cracks and gaps should be fixed permanently.
-The gaps that exceed 3mm that let air in or out within your home require to be sealed.
-For instance, if an open fireplace isn’t used it can create draughts.
+If you can feel external air flowing in or a clear draught from a crack or a gap that is, it is likely to be a gap or hole which requirements sealing in somehow.
+Cracks and gaps that are large should be stopped permanently.
+Any gaps greater than 3mm that let air in or out from your home require the sealing.
+In the case of an open fireplace isn’t in use it can create draughts.
 This should be sealed from.
-Property managers and landlords are accountable for making sure that such draughts are squelched as far as imaginable.
+Property managers and landlords are accountable for making sure such draughts are eliminated whenever possible.

-There is no need to cover up holes or gaps that are part of the construction.
-For instance, small gaps around doors and windows may be required to allow for movement of the structure as the household heats and cools, so that they can still be opened and closed rather than being stuck.
-We will test all windows and doors in our Healthy Homes assessment of your rental property.
+You don’t need to block off holes or gaps that are part of the building.
+For instance, small gaps around windows and doors could be required to allow for movement within the building as the household heats and cools, to allow them to be closed and opened rather instead of being stuck.
+We will inspect the windows and doors as part of the Healthy Homes assessment of your rental property.

 draught stopping building inspections